 If you have any questions about the use of Turnitin in this course, please bring them to my attention.

 First, it’s important to meet with the student as soon as possible to explain what led you to suspect the student may have cheated.
 If the situation involves cheating during a test, exam or a lab session, avoid in-class confrontations, which are apt to disrupt classroom decorum and potentially disrupt other students taking the test.
 For the same reason, do not ask a student who you suspect is cheating to move to another seat or desk in the classroom.
 Instead, if you have a proctor, ask him or her to observe the student you suspect is cheating.
 If you don’t have an assistant, document the student’s actions that led you to believe s/he is cheating.
 As an alternative, stand for a short time near the suspect student to stop the perceived cheating.
+If you observe a student cheating during an exam in class, you should allow the student to finish taking the exam.
+That way, if the student successfully grieves the cheating allegation, you will be able to grade the exam.
 Immediately after the test, exam or lab session, ask the student to remain in the classroom to speak to you privately or to visit you during office hours or at a mutually convenient time—the sooner the better.